avishkaindula/0050-my-chat-app-firebase/README.md

 # A Realtime Chat App Created Using React , ChatEngine and Firebase

-URL for this application : https://myfirebasechatproject.netlify.app/
+URL for this Deployed Web App : https://myfirebasechatproject.netlify.app/

 This is a Realtime Chat Application similar to WhatsApp which is created by using Firebase and ChatEngine.